<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1787088608283188&amp;ev=PageView&amp;noscript=1">

 Time of purchase: This can be seen frequently in the fashion industry.
 Customers who want to look fashionable will be willing to pay a premium to have articles of clothing that are in season.
 On the other hand, customers who may not want to pay that much will wait for the end of season sale where the same pieces of clothing are much cheaper.

 Service offered: Train companies will offer their customers tickets that can be refunded or non-refunded.
-Customers may be happy to pay much less to pay for a non-refundable ticket but the trade-off is that they cannot get it refunded should there be a change in travel circumstance for the customer.
+Customers may be happy to pay much less to pay for a non-refundable ticket, but the trade-off is that they cannot get it refunded should there be a change in travel circumstances for the customer.

 Steps towards implementing price segmentation strategies